 The subtitle of the China Study uses the term, “Startling Implications.”
 This is no hyperbole.
 The implications of the multiple studies that are outlined in this book are indeed startling.
-There were several points in the book in which I can remember feeling that it all seemed too simple to be true.
-Could diet truly be the answer to curing our most fearsome diseases?
+There were several points in the book at which I can remember feeling that it all seemed too good to be true.
+Could diet truly be the answer to curing our most fearsome diseases–heart disease, diabetes, and even cancer?
 The evidence seemed irrefutable.

 If planning an animal product free breakfast was difficult, dinner was a nightmare.
 On the weekend, when I planned my weekly dinner menu, I began with the general outline—Sunday was pork, Monday was spaghetti with ground turkey, Tuesday was a chicken night, and so forth.
 How would I even begin to plan meals without meat?
 I put aside the idea, thinking that it certainly merited consideration, but I didn’t have time to figure it out now.

 During my next doctor appointment, I was left with a medical student who was shadowing my physician.
 He had asked me a series of questions and taken my vitals, and now we were both waiting for the doctor to arrive.
 While I had this captive medical student in the room, I asked if he had heard about The China Study.
 He said that he had.
 I asked if he’d read the book.
 He had not, but was familiar with the study itself.
 I asked what he thought about it.
 He said that there seemed a lot of merit in eating lots of vegetables and fruits, but moderation was always best.